What is a Collateral Charge?

 Royal Bank of Canada – RBC Homeline Plan

-Can I Transfer Lenders with a Collateral Charge?
+Can I Transfer Lenders with a Collateral Mortgage Charge?

 In some cases you are able to transfer your collateral charge mortgage to another institutional mortgage lender.
 The main benefit from the transfer comes down to the fact that you can avoid prepayment penalties associated with breaking your collateral charge mortgage.
 Also, you might be able to transfer your readvanceable mortgage with relative ease.
 You might be able to combine two separate charges (mortgage and line of credit) into one new mortgage.
 Keep in mind that you will need to qualify for the new mortgage and this includes enduring the stress test.
 Should you not qualify to transfer your collateral charge mortgage and require access to your home equity, please read below.

 If you are looking to obtain a home equity loan or a second mortgage you might be in for a rude awakening.
 In 2019 when you closed on your home purchase for $500,000 you received a first mortgage of $350,000.
 Over the past year you accumulated $85,000 in credit card debt from unexpected business expenses and you wish to consolidate this debt by accessing your home equity.
 You complete the paperwork for your $50,000 second mortgage only to learn that your mortgage lender will not advance the loan.
 Your mortgage lender approved you for a second mortgage of $75,000 based on a first mortgage balance of $335,000 and an appraised value of $525,000 = 80% loan-to-value.
 The problem?
 You realize that your first mortgage was registered as a collateral charge for $500,000 representing 100% of the purchase.
 In the eyes of your second mortgage lender, their loan-to-value is now technically 84% which exceeds their LTV limit of 80%.
 This may get worse.
 You go back to your bank and plead for them to re-register your first mortgage charge as a standard charge and remove the collateral charge.
 Our Principal Broker stated that in over 10 years he has very rarely seen a mortgage lender make the change.
 What happens when they don’t?
-Depending on your need to borrow funds, you will need to discharge your existing first mortgage and find another mortgage.
-You will be subjected to a prepayment penalty and worse than that, you run the risk of not re-qualifying for traditional financing.
-You might need to venture into a higher interest rate environment.
+Depending on your need to borrow funds, you may need to discharge your existing first mortgage and find another mortgage with sufficient funds to discharge the existing mortgages, potential prepayment penalties and the additional funds that you were looking to borrow.
+It is important to note that a borrowers income and credit profile will ultimately determine what new mortgage they may qualify for.
+In other words, if their situation has changed from the time they took out the existing mortgage, or the mortgage interest rate environment is different, they may face the reality of higher interest rates or entering the realm of alternative or private mortgage financing.

 Yes!
 In the event that your first mortgage collateral charge registration prohibits you from obtaining a second mortgage, we have a workaround.
 We have access to mortgage lenders that will provide you with a second mortgage and focus only on the actual mortgage balance instead of the collateral charge registration amount.
 This means that your mortgage lender might run the chance that your first mortgage lender will deem you qualifiable for a loan top-up.
 In theory, by doing so, your mortgage lender might find their loan to be well over the value of the property.
 However, you will receive a home equity borrowing solution without the cost of breaking your low interest rate first mortgage.
 There are very few second mortgage lenders that will take this route so it is important to position yourself with an experienced mortgage broker.